 Negligent Driving Penalties

-This offense has a lighter penalty than Driving Under Influence (DUI).
+This offense has a lighter penalty than driving under the influence (DUI).
 Nonetheless, it can have significant repercussions, such as:

 - Jail time of up to 90 days